Upper Coomera (South) - Wongawallan

 The level of cultural diversity witnessed in Upper Coomera (South) - Wongawallan was found to be above average when compared nationally for a number of language and cultural background related metrics

-Upper Coomera (South) - Wongawallan had a higher than average cultural diversity, with 9.0% of its population speaking languages other than English at home and 29.0% born overseas.
-Christianity was the predominant religion in Upper Coomera (South) - Wongawallan, comprising 46.7% of people there.
-However, Other religions made up 0.9% of the population, slightly higher than the Rest of Qld's 1.2%.
+Upper Coomera (South) - Wongawallan had a higher than average cultural diversity, with 9.0% of its population speaking a language other than English at home and 29.0% born overseas.
+Christianity was the predominant religion in Upper Coomera (South) - Wongawallan, comprising 46.7% of people.
+However, the category 'Other' showed an overrepresentation with 0.9% compared to Rest of Qld's 1.2%.

 Frequently Asked Questions - Diversity